austinbra/QMC-LSM-to-FPGA/README.md

 - [x] Top‑level integration with UART.
 - [ ] Lane replication (NUM_LANES > 4).
 - [x] Python host script for real‑time data fetch and FPGA/CPU timing comparison.
+:warning: Currently working on implementing some new features, so not everything works.

 ---